A BigLaw firm with a “small-firm feel” – this Texan outfit has energy to burn…

 Summer associate profile:

 We look for candidates who have distinguished themselves academically and actively participate in law school.
 Successful candidates possess a strong work ethic and are self-motivated.
-Given the firm’s collaborative culture, we value individuals who are team players and want to work collaboratively to provide innovative and sophisticated solutions to challenging legal issues.
+Given the firm’s collaborative culture, we value individuals who are team players and want to work cohesively to provide innovative and sophisticated solutions to challenging legal issues.

 Summer program components: